⚠ Order Online 24/7. Contact us at 888-503-7937 or chat online Mon-Fri 9AM-5PM EST.

 Each brand uses specific filter cartridges designed to meet NSF 42 and 53 standards for chlorine, taste, odor, and lead reduction.
 Using genuine OEM filters ensures compatibility and proper flow rates.
 Aftermarket or off-brand filters can sometimes fit but often lack certification and may cause leaks or inconsistent performance.

-If you’re not sure which replacement you need, check the label on your existing filter or the model plate inside the unit.
+If you are not sure which replacement you need, check the label on your existing filter or the model plate inside the unit.
 Elkay and Halsey Taylor often share compatible filter cartridges, while Oasis, Haws, and Murdock use their own proprietary systems.

 Maintenance Tips for Longer Filter Life